All Products

 Symptoms

-After the instance type is changed, you cannot connect to the instance using remote desktop.
-When you log on to the instance using a VNC connection, a blue screen appears during the boot process.
-The screen displays the message Stop Code: (INACCESSIBLE_BOOT_DEVICE).
+After the instance is started in the ECS console, you cannot connect to it by using Remote Desktop Connection (RDP).
+When you log on to the instance by using a VNC connection, you find that the operating system shows a blue screen with the error message Stop Code: (INACCESSIBLE_BOOT_DEVICE) during the boot process.

 Error screenshot